pssst/pssst/README.md

 > **WE DO NOT BACKUP OUR REDIS DATABASES**

-Additional informations about the official Pssst server under can be requested under the following addresses below:
+Additional informations about the official Pssst server can be requested under the following addresses below:

 * `https://api.pssst.name/key` returns the servers public key in `PEM` format.
+* `https://api.pssst.name/time` returns the servers current `EPOCH` time.
 * `https://api.pssst.name/branch` returns the used Git branch.
 * `https://api.pssst.name/version` returns the servers version.